sisakat/cslox/README.md

-This is a project to make myself familiar with compilers using the Bob Nystroms' book [*Crafting Interpreters*](http://craftinginterpreters.com).
+This is a project to make myself familiar with compilers using Bob Nystroms' book [*Crafting Interpreters*](http://craftinginterpreters.com).
 I used C# for the implementation.